-The "Basis for a Decision" subsection borrows from the APA and clearly identifies the type of information which can support a finding or decision.
+The "Basis for a Decision" subsection borrows language from the Administrative Procedures Act and identifies the type of information which can support a finding or decision.
 Most importantly, the language moves away from focusing on the source of information to the quality of information.
 Therefore, in certain circumstances, public comment at a hearing may support a finding.

-The Staff Assessment will become a single document put forth by commission staff as the commission staff's independent analysis.
-The staff assessment will not be a collection of independent sections with declarations in the form of testimony.
+The Staff Assessment will become a single document put forth by commission staff.
 As the commission staff's independent analysis, the Staff Assessment will automatically be part of the record.

-Necessity: The new language is necessary to reduce confusion by separating out the three elements of a proceeding, focusing on the development of the hearing record and eliminating the term evidentiary record.
+Necessity: The new language is necessary to reduce confusion by separating out the three elements of a proceeding, focusing on the development of the hearing record and creating a single process for adjudications found in one provision.
 The language directing what information makes up the hearing record is clearer so the public can understand what the universe of materials the commission can consider.